A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Dont test me ill always end up bigger
+Youre just a pussy as n- STAHP!
+*verse about not caring about what people think*

 Dont you see it, hooligan but for you nth but obedient Murderer but in your arms am a lover